socketry/async-limiter/readme.md

   - [Timing Strategies](https://socketry.github.io/async-limiter/guides/timing-strategies/index) - This guide explains how to use timing strategies to provide rate limiting and timing constraints that can be combined with any limiter.
 They control *when* operations can execute, while limiters control *how many* can execute concurrently.

+  - [Token Usage](https://socketry.github.io/async-limiter/guides/token-usage/index) - This guide explains how to use tokens for advanced resource management with `async-limiter`.
+Tokens provide sophisticated resource handling with support for re-acquisition and automatic cleanup.

 ## See Also

   - [falcon](https://github.com/socketry/falcon) - A high-performance web server